RobLowe1992/swift-booleans-readme-swift-intro-000/README.md

 ````

 ##Negation
 You can use the "not" (!) operator to invert the value of any boolean value or expression.
-Not that you can't have any space between the "!" and the value it's negating.
+Note that you can't have any space between the "!" and the value it's negating.
 For example:

 ````Swift
 ! true  (syntax error)